Mobilize the entire working class behind West Virginia teachers! Form rank-and-file committees to expand the struggle!

 The unions nationally are attempting to strangle the mood of militant struggle that is building across the country, especially among teachers.
 In Oklahoma, 8,000 teachers have signed a petition to call out all 41,000 teachers on strike, demanding an immediate $10,000 raise.
 In Arizona, 49,000 teachers—50th in the nation in pay—are also considering walking out.

 The Pittsburgh Federation of Teachers made a secret deal with the school board to put a strike scheduled for this week on hold until at least mid-March, despite readiness to walk out by 25,000 teachers.
-In Dallas, the Alliance/AFT union pushed back a strike deadline planned for Monday until April 13 without telling 10,000 teachers why.
+In Dallas, Pennsylvania the union pushed back a strike deadline planned for Monday until April 13 without telling teachers why.
 In Minneapolis, hundreds of teachers of 3,500 total rallied in February as contract negotiations continue.
 Bus drivers in Valadosta, Georgia are also preparing to strike soon.

 The WSWS Teacher Newsletter issues a warning to strikers: If teachers let the unions and the government take control of the strike and direct the workers’ justified anger into pressuring the two parties, they will be isolated and defeated.